What is Life Longevity?

 The term “longevity” is being used more and more, with more research and interest in how to increase life longevity, and what changes can we make, if any, to our day-to-day life to improve it.

 Longevity is a very complex phenomenon.
-This is due to the fact that an array of environmental, behavioural, socio-demographic and dietary factors can influence the physiological pathways of ageing and life expectancy (1).
+This is because an array of environmental, behavioural, socio-demographic and dietary factors can influence the physiological pathways of ageing and life expectancy (1).

-What exactly do we mean by the term longevity and what exactly are all of the factors which can influence it?
-Well, we’re here to delve into the research, so you don’t have to!
+So, what exactly do we mean by the term longevity and what exactly are the factors that can influence it?
+We’ve got you covered!

 What is longevity?